msabal/SDP-pred-mig/README.md

 | `d`          | d<sub>2</sub>           | Metabolic scaling parameter      |

-### 1. Manuscript_All_Code.R
+### 2. Manuscript_All_Code.R

-The [Manuscript_All_Code.R]([https://github.com/msabal/SDP-pred-mig/blob/main/scripts/New%20Organization%20May%202022/Manuscript_V1_All_Code.R](https://github.com/msabal/SDP-pred-mig/blob/main/scripts/Sabal%20et%20al.%20Manuscript%20Submission/Manuscript_All_Code.R) script contains all of the code to run stochastic dynamic programming (SDP) models and generate figures in the manuscript.
+The [Manuscript_All_Code.R](https://github.com/msabal/SDP-pred-mig/blob/main/scripts/Sabal%20et%20al.%20Manuscript%20Submission/Manuscript_All_Code.R) script contains code to run stochastic dynamic programming (SDP) models and generate figures in the manuscript.
+This script sources functions defined in **Manuscript_All_Functions.R** and reads parameter values for each scenario from **Parameters_Scenarios.csv**.
 This script will run SDP models, but output tracks from the main model scenarios can be found in the [Manuscript V1](https://github.com/msabal/SDP-pred-mig/tree/main/results/Manuscript%20V1) folder.

-### 2. Manuscript_All_Functions.R
+### 3. Manuscript_All_Functions.R

-The [Manuscript_All_Functions.R]([https://github.com/msabal/SDP-pred-mig/blob/main/scripts/New%20Organization%20May%202022/Manuscript_V1_All_Code.R](https://github.com/msabal/SDP-pred-mig/blob/main/scripts/Sabal%20et%20al.%20Manuscript%20Submission/Manuscript_All_Functions.R) script contains all of the code that defines the custom functions, which are called on in Manuscript_All_Code.R.
+The [Manuscript_All_Functions.R](https://github.com/msabal/SDP-pred-mig/blob/main/scripts/Sabal%20et%20al.%20Manuscript%20Submission/Manuscript_All_Functions.R) script contains support functions that are called by **Manuscript_All_Code.R**.

-### 3. Parameters_Scenarios.csv
+### 4. Parameters_Scenarios.csv

-The [Parameters_Scenarios.csv](https://github.com/msabal/SDP-pred-mig/blob/main/scripts/Sabal%20et%20al.%20Manuscript%20Submission/Parameters_Scenarios.csv) file contains the parameter values used for each scenario.
+The [Parameters_Scenarios.csv](https://github.com/msabal/SDP-pred-mig/blob/main/scripts/Sabal%20et%20al.%20Manuscript%20Submission/Parameters_Scenarios.csv) file contains the parameter values used for each scenario in **Manuscript_All_Code.R**.